Elisha: Elisha's final days

-Elisha predicts three successful battles over the Arameans, but no absolute victory. records three victories of Joash whereby cities lost to the Arameans, probably on the west bank of the Jordan, were regained.
+Elisha predicted three successful battles over the Arameans, but no absolute victory. records three victories of Joash whereby cities lost to the Arameans, probably on the west bank of the Jordan, were regained.

 According to the Books of Kings the year after Elisha's death and burial (or, in the following spring) a body was placed in his grave.
 As soon as the body touched Elisha's remains the man "revived and stood up on his feet".